This request comes from one of my Patrons. Here’s what he requested:

 Sounds awesome!
 With Infinity War still on the brain, I got the idea that maybe one person can hold all seven deadly sins artifacts at once.
 Of course, they would have to be attuned, but the artifact of avarice would allow you to attune to the full set.

-Anyways, I want to kick things off with wrath.
+Anyways, I kicked things off with wrath.
 I knew that I wanted it to be a weapon, and honestly, I couldn’t think of anything more wrathful than a hammer.

 Mask of Lust